awsdocs/amazon-cloudsearch-developer-guide/doc_source/glos-chap.md

 **attribute**<a name="attribute"></a>
 A fundamental data element, something that does not need to be broken down any further\.
 In DynamoDB, attributes are similar in many ways to fields or columns in other database systems\.
- Amazon Machine Learning: A unique, named property within an observation in a data set\.
+ Amazon Machine Learning: A unique, named property within an observation in a dataset\.
 In tabular data, such as spreadsheets or comma\-separated values \(\.csv\) files, the column headings represent the attributes, and the rows contain values for each attribute\.

 **Aurora**
 See [Amazon Aurora](#aurora).